 The other settings for printing are located at the bottom of the screen.
 Select the printer from the list, set the layer thickness and exposure time, and you are ready to print.

-After slicing, you no longer have to drag the file onto a stick and then plug it into the printer, you can start printing directly from NovaMaker.
+After slicing, you don’t have to drag the file onto a stick and then plug it into the printer.
+Instead, you can start printing directly from NovaMaker.

 Sometimes it works right away, sometimes not at all.
 I can’t say exactly why that is at the moment.
 Most of the time I still use the USB stick.

-I particularly like the beautiful display and the very, very pleasant WIFI printing.
-The printing plate is more of a love-hate relationship.
-After scratching it with a plastic and metal spatula at the beginning, it went better when I significantly reduced the exposure time.
+I particularly like the beautiful display and pleasant WIFI printing.
+However, I have more of a love-hate relationship with the printing plate.
+After scratching it with a plastic and metal spatula at the beginning, my prints performed better when I significantly reduced the exposure time.